Dinner at the Landing

 centuries.

-A Colonel of Marblehead’s defensive militia since 1751, Lee also led the town’s largely rebel militia from January 1775 until his untimely death.
+A Colonel of Marblehead’s defensive militia since 1751, Lee also led the town’s large rebel militia from January 1775 until his untimely death.
 Judy Anderson will illuminate the story of one America's forgotten, but most crucial, revolutionaries.

 FOR IN-PERSON TICKETS, CLICK HERE